syncfusion-content/javascript-docs/js/Grid/Paging.md

 Apart from default pager, there is an option to render a specific custom template in a grid pager.
 To render template in pager, set [`enableTemplates`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings-enabletemplates "enableTemplates") as true and [`template`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings-template "template") properties of [`pageSettings`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings "pageSettings").

 By enabling the pager [`template`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings-template "template") it prevents the display of default pager elements.
-You can display those with pager template by setting the [`showDefaults`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings-showdefaults "showDefaults") property of [`pageSettings`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings "pageSettings") as `false`.
+You can display those with pager template by setting the [`showDefaults`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings-showdefaults "showDefaults") property of [`pageSettings`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings "pageSettings") as `true`.

 N> It's a standard way to enclose the [`template`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings-template "template") within the `script` tag with `type` as "text/x-jsrender".